 docker start testneo4j.

-Output of both those commands is shown in the image below.
+Output of both those commands is shown below.

 We have added